-- Police in NY, DC, FL, AL, and WA have warned of a new extortion scam trend involving PDFs with photos of victims' homes. - Scammers claim to have evidence of visits to porn sites or spying through spyware, then demand payment to destroy the supposed proof. - It's suspected that scammers are using Google Maps to find photos of homes.
+- Authorities have warned of a new extortion scam trend involving PDFs with photos of victims' homes. - Scammers claim to have evidence of visits to porn sites or spying through spyware, then demand payment to destroy the supposed proof. - It's suspected that scammers are using Google Maps to find photos of homes.